 Traditionally a farming country, Ecuador's economy was transformed after the 1960s by the growth of industry and the discovery of oil.
 There was rapid growth and progress in health, education and housing.

-For a small country, Ecuador has many geographical zones.
-They include Andean peaks, tropical rainforests and - 1,000 km (600 miles) off the coast - the volcanic Galapagos Islands, home to the animals and birds whose evolutionary adaptations shaped Charles Darwin's theories.
+Ecuador has many geographical zones, including Andean peaks, tropical rainforests and - 1,000km (600 miles) off the coast - the volcanic Galapagos Islands, home to the animals and birds whose evolutionary adaptations shaped Charles Darwin's theories.

 President: Guillermo Lasso

 A liberal supporter of the free market, Mr Lasso ended 14 years of centre-left rule when he won the 2021 presidential election, narrowly beating his socialist opponent Andes Arauz.

 Guillermo Lasso stood unsuccessfully for the presidency in 2013 and 2017 as candidate for his own centre-right CREO party.

 With a background in both business and central and provincial government, he has pledged to cut taxes and state debt, and raise productivity and employment in the private sector.

 Journalists and media outlets face a hostile political and legal environment, press freedom groups say.

 Laws give the government powers to regulate editorial content and impose sanctions.

 Radio is a popular medium; there are hundreds of stations, some operating in indigenous languages.
 Soap operas and US series are staple fare on TV.

 Some key dates in Ecuador's history: